Bunge adds former Obama environmental adviser to board

-CHICAGO Agribusiness company Bunge Ltd (BG.N) on Wednesday named Carol Browner, a former top energy and environmental adviser to U.S. President Barack Obama, to its board of directors.
+CHICAGO, July 31 Agribusiness company Bunge Ltd on Wednesday named Carol Browner, a former top energy and environmental adviser to U.S. President Barack Obama, to its board of directors.

 Browner, 56, lead the U.S. Environmental Protection Agency for all eight years under former President Bill Clinton.
 From 2009 to 2011, she served as an assistant to Obama and director of the White House Office of Energy and Climate Change Policy, where she oversaw coordination of policies across the federal government.

 Bunge is among the four large players known as the "ABCD" companies that dominate the flow of agricultural goods around the world.
-The others are Archer Daniels Midland Co (ADM.N), Cargill Inc CARGIL.UL and Louis Dreyfus Corp LOUDR.UL.
+The others are Archer Daniels Midland Co, Cargill Inc and Louis Dreyfus Corp.

 Browner joins the board as the company is seeking to boost financial results.